Share this Post

 #3 – Pair a book with another gift so you build on the excitement

 What I mean by that is if you give your nephew a LEGO kit, also get him the bold and colorful book 365 Things to Do with LEGO Bricks.
 If you get your daughter a science kit, include a biography of Marie Curie as some inspiration.
 You might pair an apron and set of cookie cutters with Cooking Class: 57 Fun Recipes Kids Will Love to Make (and Eat!).
 If you are getting your child a telescope, maybe add a copy of The Everything Kids’ Astronomy Book.
 A hot gift for my 9 year old lately are those fashion kits where she can make her own headbands and bracelets – you know, the stuff that leaves beads scattered all over your house!
-But – a great book to pair with a present like that is The Fashion Book by DK Publishing.
+But – a great book to pair with a present like that is The Fashion Book by DK Publishing, and we also got a sofa delivery last week to get comfortable and read it.
 It connects historical trends with modern fashion – it’s pretty cool.
 That’s one of those books that I want to buy for my kids so I can read it, too.

 #4 – Get them a Mail Order Mystery